-- A. The Board shall offer single coverage HMO, Dental, and Vision insurance to each 10, 11 and 12-month full-time ESP as defined in Article 1, Section 2 (A)(1) and (2), as well as sign language interpreters and occupational therapists who work full-time for the school year, as defined in Article 1, Section 2 (A) (4).
+- A. The Board shall offer single coverage HMO, Dental, and Vision insurance to each 10, 11 and 12month full-time ESP as defined in Article 1, Section 2 (A)(1) and (2), as well as sign language interpreters and occupational therapists who work full-time for the school year, as defined in Article 1, Section 2 (A) (4).
 The premium for such single coverage HMO, Dental, and Vision insurance coverage shall be paid by the Board for the period of September through August. - B. All other ESPs (i.e., Full-time school year and part-time employees, as defined in Article 1, Section 2 (A) (3) and (B), respectively) may participate in the District's HMO insurance but must pay a pro-rated share of the cost of the premiums for such coverage.
-Such pro-ration shall be based upon a one thousand eight hundred and seven (1,807) hour work year (i.e., for an ESP who works 1,174 hours the Board shall pay 65% of the cost of the premium for single HMO any insurance coverage if elected).
+Such pro-ration shall be based upon a one thousand six hundred (1,600) hour work year (i.e., for an ESP who works 1,200 hours the Board shall pay 75% of the cost of the premium for single HMO insurance coverage if elected).
 Actual hours employed and paid will be totaled at the end of each month to determine the correct pro-rated portion.
 Adjustments, rebates, or deductions, if any, will be made to/from the ESP's paycheck(s).